mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/skills-training.md

 The option to register for a three-day [classroom course](https://gettingstarted.mendixcloud.com/link/classroom) is also always available.
 These are taught by Mendix Academy experts.

-Based on a survey conducted amongst developers about learning low code, we got these answers:
+Based on a survey conducted amongst developers about learning low-code, we got these answers:

 {{% image_container width="700" %}}
 ![How Long Does It Take to Learn Low-code Chart](attachments/survey.png)